w11k/Tydux/README.md

 ```
 this.state.todos.push(...);
 ```

+If a mutator throws an exception, all changes to the state will be discarded.

 Mutators can invoke other mutator methods.
 Their executions are merged and get treated as if only one mutator method was called.